173-424-550 << 173-424-560 >> 173-424-570

 (iii) Ecology will not approve an application if it determines, based upon the information submitted in the application and any other available information, that the application does not meet requirements in (a) and (b) of this subsection.
 Ecology may reject an application if satisfactory justification is not provided for station location pursuant to (b)(x) of this subsection.
 If ecology does not approve the application, the applicant will be notified in writing and the basis for the disapproval shall be identified.

-(d) Requirements to generate HRI credits.
+(d) Requirements to generate HD-HRI credits.
 To generate credits using HRI pathways the station must meet the following conditions.
 The station owner must maintain, and submit to ecology upon request, records demonstrating adherence to these conditions.

-(iv) The station uses a system that verifies the availability of the station for refueling, similar to being connected with the station operational status system (SOSS), and:
+(iii) The station uses a system that verifies the availability of the station for refueling, similar to being connected with the station operational status system (SOSS), and:

 (A) The station passed final inspection by the appropriate authority having jurisdiction and has a permit to operate.